venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-siebel/considerations-when-using-the-siebel-adapter-with-sharepoint.md

 ```

 ### Issue 3: Limitation with specifying NULL values to complex type parameters
- **Explanation**: If you do not specify any value for a complex type parameter from a Web Part in Microsoft Office SharePoint Server, NULL should be passed on as the value for the complex type parameter to the WCF service.
+ <strong>Explanation</strong>: If you do not specify any value for a complex type parameter from a Web Part in Microsoft Office SharePoint Server, NULL should be passed on as the value for the complex type parameter to the WCF service.
 However, a non-NULL value is passed for the complex type parameter, and NULL is passed for its children elements (of simple type).
 This causes a mismatch between the expected message schema and the message schema that is passed on to the WCF service.
-As a result, the [!INCLUDE[adaptersiebel_short](../../includes/adaptersiebel-short-md.md)] might display an error message.
+As a result, the [!INCLUDE [adaptersiebel_short](../../includes/adaptersiebel-short-md.md)] might display an error message.

 > [!NOTE]
 >  To find out the default value of a complex type parameter when no value is passed from a Web Part in Microsoft Office SharePoint Server, use step 2 in the code sample mentioned in “Issue 1: Index of an enumerator is displayed instead of the value for the enum data type.”